trampgeek/moodle-filter_ace_inline/README.md

 Then visit Site administration > Notifications.
 You should receive the usual prompting about updating the database to incorporate the new plugin.

-The
+To use the ace-interactive-code filter, you will also need to enable the sandbox web service option within the CodeRunner plugin settings.
+You should read carefully the other related CodeRunner web service settings and consider the various implications.
+Setting up a separate jobe server for the web service is recommended if heavy usage of ace-interactive-code is likely in order to mitigate against overload of the main jobe server, which is generally or far more importance.
+Consider also what value to use for the maximum submission rate by any given Moodle user as this limits the potential for abuse by any student.

-The plugin settings allow an administrator to change the default button name for ace-interactive-code elements (default name: *Try it!*).
+The only plugin setting provided directly by this plugin rather than the CodeRunner web service allow an administrator to change the default button name for ace-interactive-code elements (default name: *Try it!*).

 ## Demo/test